Open Gromov-Witten invariants and superpotentials for semi-Fano toric surfaces: Disk counting and GW invariants

 Suppose $n_{\beta_i+\alpha} \neq 0$ and $\alpha \neq 0$.
 Then $D_i$ must have self-intersection $-2$, and $\alpha$ must be of the form $\alpha = \sum_{k \in I} s_k D_k$, where $I$ is the index set containing all the natural numbers $k$ such that $D_k \subset D_i^{\mathrm{max}}$, and $s_i \not= 0$.
 We want to show that the sequence $\{s_k\}$ is admissible, and in such cases $n_b = 1$.

 This is done by equating the open Gromov-Witten invariant $n_b$ to a closed Gromov-Witten invariant of yet another toric manifold $Y$, which is a toric modification of $X$.
 The modification is constructed as follows.
-Let $v_i$ be the primitive generator of the ray of $\Sigma$ corresponding to $D_i$, and let $\Sigma_1$ be the refinement of $\Sigma$ by adding the ray generated by $v_\infty := -v_i$ (and then completing it into a convex fan).
+Let $v_i$ be the primitive generator of the ray of $\Sigma$ corresponding to $D_i$, and let $\Sigma_1$ be the refinement of $\Sigma$ by adding the ray generated by $v_\infty := -v_i$ (and then completing it to a complete fan)\footnote{Note that $\Sigma_1$ may no longer be convex, which means that $X_{\Sigma_1}$ may no longer be semi-Fano.
+Nevertheless, as we shall see in the next paragraph, that the curve classes under our consideration never intersect the new toric divisor and they are rigid (because they are $(-2)$ curves).
+Thus their invariants can be computed by Theorem \ref{thmBL}.}.
 In general the corresponding toric variety $X_{\Sigma_1}$ may not be smooth.
 If this is the case, then we take a toric desingularization $Y$ of $X_{\Sigma_1}$ by adding rays which are adjacent to $v_\infty$.
 By abuse of notations we still denote the divisors in $Y$ corresponding to $v_l$'s by $D_l$, and $\alpha = \sum_{k \in I} s_k D_k$ is regarded as a homology class in $Y$.
 We remark that the above procedure does nothing if the ray generated by $v_\infty$ is already in $\Sigma$.